×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "My wife is Russian, so I'm not typical of most expats.
 She always wanted to live on Vassilievsky Island, and a few years ago she negotiated a very complex chain of stae-owned flat trades to end up with a completely trashed empty 5-room communal flat in the neighborhood.
 I don't know how she did it (and I don't think I want to).
-We subsequently gutted the place and renovated it," said one expat in St. Petersburg.
+We subsequently gutted the place and renovated it," remarked one foreigner who made the move to St. Petersburg.

 What is a typical expat home or apartment like in St. Petersburg?